Department of Special Services

 Prior to referring a student for a Special Education assessment, schools must offer a variety of interventions to help reach students in the general education setting.
 Meetings are held with parents to gather information about their children.
 Parents often provide the best information needed to guide the classroom teachers’ approach to teaching a child, so we welcome this relationship.
 A Response to Intervention (RtI) model, matched to a student’s learning style, is used to help students get caught up with their peers and reach grade level standards and beyond.

 When alternative methods of teaching through the RtI process have not resulted in a student making significant progress, a Student Study Team (SST) meeting is held and if determined necessary, an assessment plan to determine whether a student has a disability or not is developed by the Special Services team.
 Our department also oversees services for students that qualify for Section 504 of the rehabilitation act in which general education supports are provided to students who have a physical or mental impairment that substantially limits a major life activity such as learning.

-I look forward to an exciting year, full of student success stories.
+We look forward to an exciting year, full of student success stories.
 We are here to serve parents, students, and staff!